 To ease your test anxiety, you can read this novel to know exactly what to expect on your exams and how to ace them!

-The best way to prepare for law school is to learn tried and true tips to succeed in law school.
-So, here is another novel with tips from Brian Savage and Michael Seringhaus, who attended Michigan and Yale respectively.
+The best way to prepare for law school is to learn tried-and-true tips for success.
+So, here is another novel with tips from Brian Savage and Michael Seringhaus, who attended Michigan and Yale, respectively.

 This guide will help you get ahead of the game because it contains advice previous law students claim they wish they knew before their first year of law school!